Instagram | Trip advisor | About Us | Contact Us | 00989381708194 |

 • One of the zoorkhaneh rituals is wudu.
 Wudu involves washing the hands, mouth, nostrils, arms, head, and feet with water and is a vital part of ritual purity in Islam.

 • The first feature of this rich culture occurs at the entrance.
-Due to respect to zoorkhaneh, the height of the door is short, and athletes should bow to enter.
+Due to respect for the zoorkhaneh, the height of the door is short, and athletes should bow to enter.

-• Sardam is a place in zoorkhaneh that a person as Morshed sits on it and sings about eulogy of Ali ibn Abi Talib, the first Imam of Shia Muslims.
+• Sardam is a place in the zoorkhaneh where a person as Morshed, sits on it and sings about eulogy of Ali ibn Abi Talib, the first Imam of Shia Muslims.
 Moreover, Morshed sings about different stories by using a Percussion instrument that is called Zarb-e zoorkhaneh.
-This kind of music help athletes adjust their movements to this rhythm and make a beautiful group or individual gesture.
+This kind of music helps athletes adjust their movements to this rhythm and make a beautiful group or individual gesture.

-• Rokhsat is a specific word that athletes use to respect the elderlies of zoorkhaneh.
+• Rokhsat is a specific word that athletes use to respect the elderly of the zoorkhaneh.
 Rokhsat means to get permission in English.

 Pahlevani and zoorkhaneh rituals